-So now that Christmas and New Year’s festivities are firmly in the rearview mirror, I’ve set about trying to come up with a DIY skincare product that will benefit both my mind and my body, and this diy mud mask recipe is exactly that.
+So now that Christmas and New Year’s festivities are firmly in the rearview mirror, I’ve set about trying to come up with a DIY face mask that will benefit both my mind and my body, and this mud mask recipe is exactly that.

 Not only will this improve the quality of your skin, but this easy to make spa treatment is a great excuse to kick back and relax.
 I really needed a bit of me-time, and I don’t know a single person who wouldn’t benefit from a bit of that right now.

 So let’s talk about how amazing this homemade mud mask is for your skin.